shirelepfl/CMT-Project/README.md

 ## Project Description

-The aim of our project is to create a visual awareness compaign for smoke prevention for a young public.
-We created a code to compare 2 scenarios, 2 youngs but one is sportive, healthy and is in good shape and the other one smokes, has bad habits.
-Our C code made the calculations for cancer progression in cells using the KPP equation, also kown as Fisher equation.
-On the other end, our MatLab code plotted the results to model the spatial spreading of cancer cells.
+This project aims to create a visual awareness campaign on smoking prevention for a young audience.
+We developed a computational model comparing two scenarios: two young individuals of similar age, one athletic and healthy, and the other a smoker with unhealthy habits.

+A C program computes cancer cell progression using the KPP (Kolmogorov–Petrovsky–Piskunov) equation, also known as the Fisher equation.
+A MATLAB script then visualizes the results by modelling the spatial spread of cancer cells in lung tissue.

 ### Input files

-We didn't need to implement data from another file, we directly made assumptions of the initial values that were typical values for our cases.
+No external datasets were required.
+All initial conditions and parameter values were based on typical values found in scientific literature and adapted to fit the two lifestyle scenarios.

 ### Output files

-The C code generates 2 CSV files containing numbers of cancer cells at each time steps, we chose each 5 days on a total of 120 days.
+The C program generates two CSV files, each containing the number of cancer cells at successive time steps (every 5 days over a 120-day period).

-The MatLab code generates a gif of lungs with cells turning red when cancerous at each time step, for the healthy and smoker case.
-The gif generates them one after the other.
-It can be found in the output files on MatLab when clicking on the preview button.
+The MATLAB script produces a GIF animation showing lung tissue where cells progressively turn red when becoming cancerous.
+The animations are generated sequentially for both the healthy and smoker scenarios and can be found in MATLAB’s output files (preview mode).

 ### Report